sniped-fr/openshapes/README.md

 }
 ```

-Originating from the Zukijourney community ([zukijourney.com](https://zukijourney.com)), this is the default, but you can:
+Originating from this organization, ([zukijourney.com](https://zukijourney.com)), this is the default, but you can:

 - Switch to any AI API provider.
 - Explore free/affordable options at [CAS by Zukijourney](https://cas.zukijourney.com).